chaosparrot/talon_hud/README.md

 - A fallback text panel that shows every content update that isn't specifically registered by another text panel
 - An indicator widget that follows the cursor around to show a single state that is important to the current task at hand
 - An image panel with a header and a close icon which displays image content
-- User driven icons and buttons on the status bar instead of hard coded ones
 - A capture that checks what themes are available on app ready by checking the directories in themes

 - Mouse drag and drop for widgets that have mouse enabled